-- 1 28 ounce can ground peeled tomatoes, plus one can water
+- 1 28 ounce Whole Tomatoes in Purée plus one can water

 - 1 14 ounce can black beans rinsed and drained

-- 1 14 ounce can of kidney beans, rinsed and drained
+- 1 14 ounce Kidney beans rinsed and drained

 - Push the Sauté or Browning button on your Pressure Cooker and allow to heat.